UjjayiniDas/LLM-Longitudinal-Imputation/README.md

-# LLM-Longitudinal-Imputation
+# LLM-Longitudinal-Prediction
-This repository contains data and code for the longitudinal imputation paper.
+This repository contains data and code for evaluating LLM-augmented predictions in longitudinal survey against the survey self-reports.

 The SIPP codebook is [here](https://www.census.gov/data-tools/demo/uccb/sippdict?s_keyword=).